co-log/co-log/README.md

   `co-log-core`.
 * [`co-log-polysemy`](co-log-polysemy): implementation of logging library based on `co-log-core` and the [`polysemy`](http://hackage.haskell.org/package/polysemy) extensible effects library.
-* [`co-log-benchmark`](co-log-benchmark): Benchmarks of the `co-log` library.
+* [`co-log-benchmark`](co-log-benchmark): benchmarks of the `co-log` library.

-To provide more user-friendly introduction to the library, we've created the tutorial series which introduces the main concepts behind `co-log`
+To provide a more user-friendly introduction to the library, we've created the tutorial series which introduces the main concepts behind `co-log`
 smoothly:

 * [Intro: Using `LogAction`](https://github.com/kowainik/co-log/blob/master/co-log/tutorials/1-intro/Intro.md)
 * [Using custom monad that stores `LogAction` inside its environment](https://github.com/kowainik/co-log/blob/master/co-log/tutorials/2-custom/Custom.md)

 `co-log` also cares about concurrent logging.
-For this purposes we have the `concurrent-playground` executable where we experiment with different multithreading scenarios to test the library behavior.
+For this purpose we have the `concurrent-playground` executable where we experiment with different multithreading scenarios to test the library's behavior.
 You can find it here:

 * [tutorials/Concurrent.hs](co-log/tutorials/Concurrent.hs)